readthedocs/website/content/posts/drop-support-for-subversion-mercurial-bazaar.md

   * [Import your Mercurial repository](https://docs.github.com/en/migrations/importing-source-code/using-the-command-line-to-import-source-code/importing-a-mercurial-repository)

-### Create an intermediate Git repository only clone the original one
+### Create an intermediate Git repository only for initial clone

 If you cannot use Git for your documentation repository,